Gystre/Kyle-Reddit/README.md

 3. cd into server and run `yarn watch` and `yarn dev`
 4. cd into web and run `yarn dev`

-Webserver is hosted on http://localhost:3000/
-Graphql is hosted on http://localhost:4000/graphql
+Webserver is hosted on http://localhost:3000/ and graphql is hosted on http://localhost:4000/graphql

 Note: If you are getting wrong type error in server/index.tsx, make sure to delete the extra node_modules folder that is created inside of server/@types/connect-redis